 Performing these activities with tight deadlines and thousands of SKUs can lead to suboptimal outputs in terms of quality.
 The digital catalog may contain mistakes and inconsistencies, mistagged products, or less than appealing descriptions.
 All of this directly impacts the CX and, with it, e-commerce business KPIs.

 Moreover, the window from availability to ready-to-sell products is routinely somewhere between 60 and 120 days.
 During this lead time, goods lay in warehouses as idle inventory.

 New technology solutions can help manage the entire catalog enrichment workflow, from the photoshoot to ready-to-sell products on the online store.
-Catalog Builder, the new catalog automation solution by ContentWise Showroom, leverages visual AI algorithms that learn a brand’s style, codes, and tone of voice by ingesting images, photos, tags, and descriptions from past collections.
+Catalog Builder, the new catalog automation solution by ContentWise Fashion, leverages visual AI algorithms that learn a brand’s style, codes, and tone of voice by ingesting images, photos, tags, and descriptions from past collections.

 Once trained, the algorithm uses new collections’ product artwork and catalog photoshoot images to automatically generate multilingual, on-brand tags and descriptions for each product.

 Editors and e-commerce managers can control the entire process from a single dashboard that also serves as a central information repository, removing the hassle of searching data in multiple locations and applications.

 Process owners can still validate the automatically-generated content and add their human touch, if needed.
 The solution easily allows users to edit and modify descriptions and tags.

 The result is a consistent digital catalog, with high-quality, on-brand tags and descriptions, in a fraction of the time previously needed (days instead of months).